-Undergraduate Diploma in TESOL Fees Pay-As-You-Learn Sy Students may make MasterCard, America Application Fee (Non-Refundable after 7 days) \$ 50 bank transfer.
-Please \$50 in textbook purc Registration Fee (Non-Refundable after 7 days) \$ 100 the online resources Assumes completion Records Fee \$ 200 The Student Tuition STRF Fee (Non-Refundable, CA Residents Only) \$ 8.50 the California BPPE a Per Course Fees STRF fee is currently thousand dollars (\$1, Tuition Fee \$ 750/course taken California established to relieve or mitigate Per Course Fee Total: \$ 750 educational program Diploma No cost California resident w residency program, is Replacement Diploma \$ 100 (optional) prepaid tuition, and so of the obligation to d Replacement Cover \$ 50 (optional) assessment for the S Course Completion Letter \$ 35 (optional) California resident, o Program Total: \$ 3,350 prepay all or part of y protection from the S STRF assessment, if y enrolled in a residence ystem: Pay for only one course at a time.
+Undergraduate Diploma in TESOL Fees

+Application Fee (Non-Refundable after 7 days) \$ 50

+Registration Fee (Non-Refundable after 7 days) \$100

+Records Fee \$200

+STRF Fee (Non-Refundable, CA Residents Only) \$ 0

+Per Course Fees

+Tuition Fee \$750/course taken

+Per Course Fee Total: \$750

+Diploma No cost

+Replacement Diploma \$100 (optional)

+Replacement Cover \$ 50 (optional)

+Course Completion Letter \$ 35 (optional)

+Program Total: \$3,350

+Pay-As-You-Learn System: Pay for only one course at a time.

-ke payment by check, credit card (Visa, can Express or Discover), money order or se see refund policy at back of catalog. chases.
-A textbook list may be found in s of the student website.
+Students may make payment by check, credit card (Visa, MasterCard, American Express or Discover), money order or bank transfer.
+Please see refund policy at back of catalog.

+\$50 in textbook purchases.
+A textbook list may be found in the online resources of the student website.
-tion in 4 terms.

-on Recovery Fund (STRF) is administered by and applies only to California residents.
-The two dollars and fifty cents (\$2.50) per one 1,000) of institutional charges The State of ed the Student Tuition Recovery Fund (STRF) e economic loss suffered by a student in an m at a qualifying institution, who is or was a while enrolled, or was enrolled in a if the student enrolled in the institution, suffered an economic loss.
-Unless relieved do so, you must pay the state-imposed STRF, or it must be paid on your behalf, if an educational program, who is a or are enrolled in a residency program, and your tuition.
-You are not eligible for STRF and you are not required to pay the you are not a California resident, or are not ncy program.
+- \\Assumes completion in 4 terms. - \ The Student Tuition Recovery Fund (STRF) is administered by the California BPPE and applies only to California residents.
+The fee is currently zero dollars (\$0) per one thousand dollars (\$1,000) of institutional charges The State of California established the Student Tuition Recovery Fund (STRF) to relieve or mitigate economic loss suffered by a student in an educational program at a qualifying institution, who is or was a California resident while enrolled, or was enrolled in a residency program, if the student enrolled in the institution, prepaid tuition, and suffered an economic loss.
+Unless relieved of the obligation to do so, you must pay the state-imposed assessment for the STRF, or it must be paid on your behalf, if you are a student in an educational program, who is a California resident, or are enrolled in a residency program, and prepay all or part of your tuition.
+You are not eligible for protection from the STRF and you are not required to pay the STRF assessment, if you are not a California resident, or are not enrolled in a residency program.